 Responsible Procurement of Minerals

 Maxell recognizes that minerals mined in the Democratic Republic of the Congo and surrounding regions may contribute to funding armed groups and lead to human rights violations and environmental destruction.
 In addition to tantalum, tin, tungsten, and gold (collectively known as 3TG), cobalt and mica have also been identified as carrying human rights risks.
 Maxell is committed to responsible sourcing of these minerals.
-We ask our business partners to investigate and report on the use of these minerals, and we strive to build a transparent supply chain.
+We ask our procurement partners to investigate and report on the use of these minerals, and we strive to build a transparent supply chain.

-Toward Collaboration with Our Business Partners
+Toward Collaboration with Our Procurement Partners